48 Hours in Dubai

 We’d heard a lot about weekend brunch parties in Dubai and that they are over the top in every way.
 Unfortunately, though, they cease to exist during Ramadan, so we weren’t able to enjoy one.
 Instead, we decided to see what the beach was like and took an Uber to Al Mamzar Beach Park.

-There were a few options, including the nice resort beaches (like Habtoor Grand Beach Resort & Spa and Sheraton Jumeirah Beach Club), but those are only free to hotel guests and others have to pay pretty hefty day-trip fees (some are up to 550 AED/person– ~$Open Currency Converter Error: Could not fetch exchange rate information US).
+There were a few options, including the nice resort beaches (like Habtoor Grand Beach Resort & Spa and Sheraton Jumeirah Beach Club), but those are only free to hotel guests and others have to pay pretty hefty day-trip fees (some are up to 550 AED/person– ~$Open Currency Converter Error: No exchange rate information returned US).
 If you’re really into the beach, it’s worth considering staying along the Jumeirah stretch at a hotel on the beach.
-However, we weighed the pros and cons and decided we didn’t have to stay at a resort on the beach and instead just went to one of the public beaches for a small fee (5 AED/person– ~$Open Currency Converter Error: Could not fetch exchange rate information US).
+However, we weighed the pros and cons and decided we didn’t have to stay at a resort on the beach and instead just went to one of the public beaches for a small fee (5 AED/person– ~$Open Currency Converter Error: No exchange rate information returned US).

 Unfortunately, we didn’t fully think through riding in the Uber to get to the beach and ended up wearing our swimsuits under regular clothes.
 After walking from where we were dropped off through the park to the beach, we were already exhausted and sweaty.
 The beach was nice, but nothing too special and we decided after a little while that we were really feeling our hotel’s pool scene more than the public beach.